uncatcrea/wp-appkit/README.md

 ![Edit WP-AppKit Theme in Bracket](https://cloud.githubusercontent.com/assets/6179747/16171843/3d4ea686-357a-11e6-91de-2f2ea82a513b.jpg)

 ## Who's Behind This Project?
 This project is done the [Uncategorized Creations](http://uncategorized-creations.com/) team.
-UncatCrea is a group of web professionals working with WordPress and Cordova/PhoneGap. facing the challenges to build content based mobile apps connected to WordPress, we've decided to create WP-AppKit.
+UncatCrea is a group of web professionals working with WordPress and Cordova. facing the challenges to build content based mobile apps connected to WordPress, we've decided to create WP-AppKit.

 ### Meet the team
 * Mathieu Le Roi: _Quiet and mystic_ developer